-Did you know that candle gazing is actually an ancient practice, otherwise known as Trataka?
+In fact, did you know that candle gazing is actually an ancient practice, otherwise known as Trataka, with several benefits?

-Unlike other forms of meditation where the eyes are closed and your attention goes inward, candle gazing meditation involves gazing at a flame and making that the subject of your focus.
+Unlike other forms of meditation where the eyes are often closed and your attention goes inward, a candle gazing meditation involves gazing at a flame and making that the subject of your focus.

 Trataka Meditation Benefits

 Before we get into the step by step process of performing your first candle gazing meditation, let’s look at some of the benefits.

 First and foremost, candle gazing can be a very efficient way to practice meditation and is a great option for those who struggle to stop their mind wandering.

 That’s because by keeping the eyes open and having an animated object to focus on it is easier to stay focused and enter a state of pure awareness, as we aim to in transcendental meditation.

 But not only this.
 From practicing Trataka, we get all the usual benefits of a meditative state, but according to Hatha yoga traditions there are also several other benefits of candle gazing such as:

 - Calms the mind and promoting inner peace

 - Improves clarity and decision making